Choosing the right degree for a career in IT

 - Another thing to consider is whether your course has been accredited – BCS is the professional body for IT and visits universities to review whether their degrees teach the skills that employers are looking for.
 It will put its name to any course that meets its standards.

-- Bear in mind some universities are better regarded than others.
+- Bear in mind some universities are better regarded than others, depending on your chosen subject.
 Websites such as Unistats or The Guardian’s University Guide can help you work out where to look.